-Propane gas, also known as LP or liquefied petroleum, is a naturally odorless, highly flammable fuel stored in gas cylinders (commonly called LP tanks) used by appliances such as the stovetop, refrigerator, and Alde® System.
+Propane gas, also known as LP or liquefied petroleum, is a naturally odorless, highly flammable fuel stored in liquid propane cylinders (commonly called LP cylinders) used used by the Alde System.
 A strong odor, almost like sulfur or rotten eggs, is added to the gas so hazardous leaks can be smelled.